-Recognizing our social mission, we will strive to contribute to the development of the earthquake insurance system and, understanding our role and responsibilities, we will step up efforts to execute our duties reliably, aiming to become a company that is completely trusted by its stakeholders.
+Recognizing our social mission, we will continue making efforts to understand our roles and responsibilities and execute our duties reliably in order to contribute to the development of the earthquake insurance system.
+We aim to become a company that is completely trusted by its stakeholders.